Interplay of sync and swarm: Theory and application of swarmalators: Applications and implications

 \textit{Embryonic cells} have under certain conditions genetic oscillation that can be modeled as a phase~\cite{tsiairis2016self}.
 These oscillations couple to their cells' movements, giving rise to emergent states like radial phase waves~\cite{tsiairis2016self}, which can be captured by the swarmalator model~\cite{ceron2023diverse}.

 \textit{Larger animals} like locusts~\cite{ariel2015locust} and herds of cattle and bison exhibit collective movement and synchronization as well \cite{grandin2022genetics,ramos2015collective}.
 These animals have been observed in milling states, which are used for hunting and defense.
+A recent work extends the swarmalator framework by introducing gaze direction as a proxy for visual attention, yielding a directional swarmalator model that captures coupled crowd motion, rhythmic synchronization, and gaze alignment in dance-floor dynamics~\cite{toiviainen2025modeling}.
+The model is validated against motion-capture recordings (silent-disco experiments) and provides a flexible tool to study how auditory and visual couplings and interaction ranges shape emergent social patterns.